booxorg/boox-api/README.md

 After the `Application` and `Request` have been initialized, the `Router` takes control.
 It will iterate through all the defined routes (the function `route_url` inside `liteframework/routing.py`) and will try to match one of them.
 After it succeeds, the subsequent controller method will be called.
 ### Declaring a route
 Routes are declared inside `app/controllers` folder.
 All the related or dependent routes should be placed in the same controller.
 The route `register` and `register_post` might be placed together in `register_controller.py`.
-This is the convention, but there is not limits to the number or naming of the controllers as they all are imported by the application.
+This is the convention, but there are not limits to the number or naming of the controllers as they all are imported by the application.
 _Obviously, all the files in the `controllers` folder _must_ have controller functionality_
 ```
 import liteframework.controller as Controller